Skip to content

 YLICP seeks young leaders—ages 18-30, who permanently reside in BC and are connected to environmental issues.
 Our goal is to bring a diverse group of young folks together to build meaningful connections and provide skills training.

 CPAWS-BC believes that Indigenous, Black, and Racialized people of the Global Majority, people from working class backgrounds, women, people with disabilities, and 2SLGBTQIA+ communities must be centred in conservation.
-As such, we strongly encourage people with these identities or who are members of other oppressed communities to apply.
+As such, we strongly encourage people with these identities or who are members of other marginalized communities to apply.

 This program has room for up to 25 participants.